lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/nanoscale_simulations.md

 conditions.
 For examples of LAMMPS simulations, documentations, and more visit [LAMMPS sites](https://www.lammps.org).

-Available LAMMPS packages can be listed and loaded with the following commands:
+LAMMPS is available as [modules](modules.md).
+Available packages can be listed and loaded with the following commands:

 ```console
 marie@login$:~> module avail LAMMPS